-In order to graduate and be eligible to sit for the ARRT registry examination, the student must complete and pass all the required clinical competency evaluations prior to graduation.
-The passing grade is 90% for these evaluations.
-Before the student can perform these competency evaluations, the student must first pass a laboratory evaluation on each of the required areas.
-The passing grade for laboratory evaluations is 85% and is performed on other students, not patients, by the program's clinical faculty instructors only and conducted at the clinical sites.
-If the student receives a failing grade for the evaluation, the student is counseled in the area of weakness and will be scheduled to repeat that evaluation at a future date.
-The student will remain on direct supervision until the student passes the clinical evaluation.
-SEE B2:

-Remediation Plan for Laboratory & Clinical Competency Evaluation.
+To graduate and qualify to take the ARRT registry exam, the student is required to complete and successfully pass all necessary clinical competency evaluations before graduation.
+The minimum passing score for these evaluations is 90%.
+Prior to the student being able to undertake these competency evaluations, the student must first achieve a passing score on a laboratory evaluation in each required area.
+The minimum passing score for laboratory evaluations is 85% and is conducted on fellow students, not patients, exclusively by the program's clinical faculty instructors and carried out at the clinical sites.
+Should the student obtain a failing score on the evaluation, the student will receive counseling regarding the area of deficiency and will be arranged to retake that evaluation at a later date.
+The student will remain under direct supervision until the student successfully completes the clinical evaluation.
+SEE B2: Remediation Plan for Laboratory and Clinical Competency Evaluation.